mehdiyevcs/kong-request-response-logger/README.md

-## Kong Plugin: Logging of the request and response went through kong to external system
+## Kong Plugin: Log the kong request and response to external system

 ### Description:
 ### The plugin is designed to store kong request logs and kong response logs in an external system.